DKTOMZ/GTuner/README.md

 # GTuner

-A guitar tuner flutter app that make use of:
+A guitar tuner app made with flutter
-- GetX
-- Firebase backend

 Current Platforms include:
 - Android
-- iOS (not tested)

-Can support desktop environments
+Can support other platforms

+Implemented so far:
+- Tuning functionality
+- Chord Library

+Remaining:
+- Metronome (Challenging because it requires an accurate Timer.
+Timer function in dart is not accurate enough)
+- Songs (A catalogue of songs to be displayed in the app, with each song having its own tabs)

 ## Getting Started